 MAT and TMUA are in October, and STEP is usually in late June.
 Please consult the above links for the precise dates and details of how to register, and also speak to your school.
 Applicants from outside the UK (or their schools) may also be able to get this advice from their local office of the British Council (click on 'Contact', then 'Find office' after selecting your country).

 What grade are we looking for in the MAT?

 The MAT does not have a grading system and the average mark fluctuates from year to year.
-This prevents us from specifying before-hand what we expect in terms of performance in the MAT.
-If you are worried about that please consider sitting the TMUA instead.
-Students doing well in the MAT are likely to receive our reduced offer (A* Maths, A* Further Maths, A).
+We have in the last few years asked for a mark of around 65 to qualify for our reduced A-level offer (A* Maths, A* Further Maths, A).
 Students doing less well have the chance to take STEP in June.